TuGraph-family/tugraph-analytics/README.md

 <!--intro-start-->
 ## Introduction
-GeaFlow is a distributed graph compute engine developed by Ant Group.
-It supports core capabilities such as trillion-level graph storage, hybrid graph and table processing, real-time graph computation, and interactive graph analysis.
-Currently, it is widely used in scenarios such as data warehousing acceleration, financial risk control, knowledge graph, and social networks.
+GeaFlow is a distributed streaming graph computing engine developed by Ant Group.
+It supports core capabilities such as trillion-level graph storage, hybrid graph and table processing, real-time graph computing, and interactive graph analysis.
+Currently, it is widely used in scenarios such as data warehouse acceleration, financial risk control, knowledge graph, and social networks etc.

 For more information about GeaFlow: [GeaFlow Introduction](docs/docs-en/source/2.introduction.md)